Movie Theatre Business Model | How do Movie Theatres Make Money

 The Distribution of Movies

 After the production, the movie is distributed via various channels.
-Cinema being the first tunnel but thereafter too the movie travels the market.
+Cinema is the first tunnel but thereafter too the movie travels the market.
 They are turned into DVDs, some go on to follow a streaming service way.
 But before the train moves to the next station, some decisions are made.
-These are known as terms and conditions about the licensing of these films.
+These are known as the terms and conditions of the licensing of these films.

-Terms regarding the revenue sharing and movie releases timings are also decided in advance.
-Before we get further we need to know some technical terms that will help us get a more clear view of what the process looks like, so here goes
+Terms regarding revenue sharing and movie release timings are also decided in advance.
+Before we get further we need to know some technical terms that will help us get a more clear view of what the process looks like, so here goes!

 Producer